How to format emails with 6 samples and templates

 Are you sending a personal cold email or a mass newsletter?
 The format and the tools you should use are different for most types of emails (check out MailMaestro for personalized outreach and choose the best bulk email sender for newsletters, etc.)

-We've provided some email format basics above, but it's critical to understand the nuances between basic email formats and how to utilize them for your advantage.
+We've provided some email format basics above, but it's critical to understand the nuances between basic email formats and how to utilize them to your advantage.

 To make it easier for you to nail your next email, we compiled a list of 6 example email formats below.